Skip to main content

 For 15 years in a row, Fiddle Hell Massachusetts was an in-person event.
 In 2020, we reimagined Fiddle Hell as an online festival and music camp.
 It was an exciting new way for our music community to reconnect and stay safe during the pandemic.
 Fiddle Hell Online went live in November, 2020, with video replays for the next 3 months.
 Although we missed seeing our musical friends face-to-face, and jamming with them in the hallways, we had front-row seats for every virtual session, and were joined by new attendees and artists from around the world!
 We had such a good time that we ran a second Fiddle Hell Online in April, 2021.
 And a third FHO in November, 2021.
 And starting in 2022, we've held FHO every April.

-The seventh Fiddle Hell Online happened live on April 3-6, 2025.
-We had 193 live workshops to learn from, 30 live concerts to enjoy, and 27 live jam sessions to join on Zoom, for fiddle, mandolin, cello, guitar, banjo, & singing.
+The eighth Fiddle Hell Online will be April 3-6, 2026.
+We're expecting 200 live workshops to learn from, 25 live concerts to enjoy, and 25 live jam sessions to join on Zoom, for fiddle, mandolin, cello, guitar, banjo, & singing.
 That's 250 sessions!
-Other instruments and listeners were welcome, too.
-Fiddle Hell artists -- experienced & supportive teachers, and wonderful & inspiring players -- covered Bluegrass, Blues, Cajun, Cape Breton, East European, Electric, Irish, Jazz, Jazz Manouche, Klezmer, Latin, Mexican, New Acoustic, New England, Old-Time Southern, Québécois, Scandinavian, Scottish, and Swing stylesHistorical and technical workshops were on the program in addition to tune and style learning.
-Workshops and jams are designed for Beginners, Low Intermediates, High Intermediates, and Advanced players, although you could attend and can now replay any sessions you like.
+Other instruments and listeners are welcome, too.
+Fiddle Hell artists -- experienced & supportive teachers, and wonderful & inspiring players -- will cover Bluegrass, Blues, Cajun, Cape Breton, East European, Electric, Irish, Jazz, Jazz Manouche, Klezmer, Latin, Mexican, New Acoustic, New England, Old-Time Southern, Québécois, Scandinavian, Scottish, and Swing stylesHistorical and technical workshops will be on the program in addition to tune and style learning.
+Workshops and jams are designed for Beginners, Low Intermediates, High Intermediates, and Advanced players, although you can attend and replay any sessions you like.

 Fiddle Hell Online's inspiring and incredible sessions are a great value for players and listeners.